 How we're helping to make activities on the water more accessible.

-Earlier this year Mylor Sailability launched their new boat ‘Horatio’.
-This month, with the help of Seasalt customers, they’ve installed a hoist and support seat to make sailing more accessible than ever before.
+Last year Mylor Sailability launched their new boat ‘Horatio’.
+Then, with the help of Seasalt customers, they installed a hoist and support seat to make sailing more accessible than ever before.

 Mylor Sailability is a Cornish charity which gives people with physical disabilities, learning difficulties or health impairments the opportunity to take part in sailing and powerboating sessions.